 This is a good tasting product that provides a significant kick and classic tingling sensation within 10 minutes of taking.
 This product provides a significant pump with safer ingredients and less caffeine content.
 It does not have the best label accuracy but it tested well for product purity and has no controversial additives.Read more

 Testing by Labdoor shows this supplement has fairly good label accuracy.
-The caffeine and creatine content were roughly 5% higher than the label claim while beta alanine was over 12% higher than the claim.
+The caffeine and creatine content was roughly 5% higher than the label claim while beta-alanine was over 12% higher than the claim.

 Within 10 minutes of drinking, this product provides a tingling sensation with a significant kick in energy.
 Users report no crash or jitters with this supplement.